 You can find a lot of controversial discussions about the safety of this product.
-Many people are still using the “shock collar” term to describe the outcome.
-Outcome a dog is receiving while using electric dog fences system.
+Many people still use the “shock collar” term to describe the outcome.
+The outcome a dog is receiving while using an electric dog fences system.
 However, this term is outdated as it was used decades ago.
-Indeed those collars back then were powerful and had a few levels of the electric impulse to chose from.
-Right now technology has solved this problem.
-The static correction your dog is receiving is instead a small discomfort to distract his attention than a severe intervention.
-What is more, a well-trained dog might not be getting a lot of this electric stimulation as the system’s first alert is always a sound.
+Indeed, those collars were powerful and had a few levels of the electric impulse to choose from.
+Right now, technology has solved this problem.
+Your dog’s static correction is slightly discomforting to distract his attention rather than a severe intervention.
+A well-trained dog might not be getting a lot of this electric stimulation as the system’s first alert is always a sound.

 Importance Of Dog Training

 Your dog’s training is essential.
 You don’t need to be worried that you’ll have to spend countless hours trying to teach your dog to adopt the new fencing style.
-On the contrary, dogs are brilliant animals, and they can be trained quite quickly and easily.
-However, you need to be consistent and patient.
+On the contrary, dogs are brilliant animals, and they can be trained relatively quickly and easily.
+However, it would be best if you were consistent and patient.

 The training sessions should not be longer than 15 minutes.
 Try to make it as fun as possible so it wouldn’t be stressful for your dog.
-You should also try putting the collar on your dog’s neck a few days before regular training.
-So that it wouldn’t associate the static corrections with a collar.
+It would help if you also tried putting the collar on your dog’s neck a few days before regular training to avoid associating the static corrections with a collar.
 Otherwise, it might refuse to wear it.
 Remember, you can’t be harsh and will have to adjust to your dog’s learning pace.

 So Is A Wireless Dog Fence Right For You?

-- Need a fence for your dog, but hate big projects taking place at your home.
+- You need a fence for your dog but hate big projects at your home.

-So if this sounds something like you, you should go and add a wireless dog fence system to your purchase list.
+So if this sounds something like you, you should add a wireless dog fence system to your purchase list.